 3. Kipping Pull-Up

-Unlike regular pull-ups, kipping pull-ups involve a momentum and swing to bring your chest up to the bar, making them a cardio and power-based movement, in addition to strength.
+Unlike regular pull-ups, kipping pull-ups involve momentum and a swing to bring your chest up to the bar, making them a cardio and power-based movement, in addition to strength.
 Plus, if you haven't done this move in a while, you run the risk of shoulder injury in this overhead position, Chan says.

 Instead, start with lat pulldowns and pushdowns to re-introduce your upper body to the motion, he says.
 As you build your lat and trap strength increases, progress to strict pull-ups and barbell rows.
-Then, once your endurance and strength is where it was before your break, you can get back to the kipping pull-up safely.
+Then, once your endurance and strength is where it was before your break, you can get back to the kipping pull-up more safely.

 4. Upright Row

 Upright rows put your shoulder in an internally rotated position, facing your body, Chan says.

 This motion compresses the tendons and muscles in your rotator cuff, putting you at higher risk of shoulder impingement and pain — especially if you haven't trained your shoulders in a while.